My week of Monday 25 to Sunday 31 July 2016 was much the same as last week, so I won’t repeat all that. Let’s look to the future.

 I believe I’ll be in Sydney for the next four weeks, perhaps even longer.
 It was always part of The Plan to slowly wind down the arrangement which had me based in the Blue Mountains, but things are still flexible.

-Tuesday is dedicated to producing an episode of The 9pm Edict podcast.
+Tuesday Wednesdayis Some later day will be dedicated to producing an episode of The 9pm Edict podcast.
 At this stage I plan to livestream the recording session at 2100 AEST.
 But if I do pre-record some segments, or even the entire podcast, I’ll still livestream it when it’s ready to create that live audience vibe on the Twitter.

 The rest of the week will continue to be a mix of geek work and writing for ZDNet, depending on my mood.
 The weekend is unplanned.